Latex Mattress Reviews 2023: Non-Toxic Alternative To Petroleum Based Foam Mattresses?

 There are dozens of companies selling latex mattresses, but how do you choose the right one?
 Why would you buy one vs. a conventional mattress like an innerspring, or a memory foam mattress?
 And which brands are better than others?

 Read on to discover everything you need to know about latex mattresses, and we’ll arm you with all of the information you need.
-I’ve seen latex mattresses make a roaring comeback in the last few years, and I mentioned, I think a lot of it has to do with consumers searching for mattresses that are cleaner and greener, made using safer ingredients that don’t contain petroleum base ingredients.
+I’ve seen latex mattresses make a roaring comeback in the last few years as awareness of chemicals inside of mattresses has taken center stage.

 It’s also an extraordinary material too, being highly responsive, cradling and soft without that sinking in sensation that memory foam delivers, it’s resistant to dust mites, mold and bacteria, and it’s very sturdy, not prone to bucketing or depressions.
 Natural latex, especially, outperforms almost every other kind of foam with regards to durability and lifespan.

 Firmer layers beneath help establish the lateral pressure distribution that spreads weight and load sideways rather than in a hard, downward, pinpoint direction.
-This is why sleeping on conventional mattresses create pain.

 In fact, the video below will reveal how a block of pure latex rubber looks after 50 years, with no mildew, mold, discoloration, or even loss of texture and squishiness a half-century later.